Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Cool-down period

-      A period of time during which a transaction is frozen.
+      A period of time during which the funds are frozen and cannot be spent.

    Concordium Byzantine Fault Tolerance (BFT) protocol